-Disease epidemiology Who must notify Clinical case definition (Suspected case) Probable case definition Confirmed case definition Mercury is an element that occurs widely in the environment, from both natural and human sources (mining waste, especially informal gold mining, municipal incinerators, power plants, hazardous waste sites, dentistry, medical equipment, and manufacturers of products containing mercury).
+Disease epidemiology Who must notify Clinical case definition (Suspected case) Probable case definition Confirmed case definition Mercury is an element that occurs widely in the environment, from both natural and human sources (mining waste, especially informal gold mining, municipal incinerators, power plants, hazardous waste sites, dentistry, medical equipment and manufacturers of products containing mercury).
 Mercury occurs in three forms: organic, inorganic, and elemental (metallic).
-All forms of mercury, especially the organic form, are toxic.
-The clinical presentation varies depending upon the form of mercury, as well as the route of exposure (inhalation, ingestion, topical or injection), patient age, and dose and duration.
-All organ systems can be affected, and the effects may be acute or chronic.
+All forms of mercury, and especially the organic form, are toxic.
+The clinical presentation varies depending upon the form of mercury, as well as the route of exposure (inhalation, ingestion, topical or injection), patient age and dose and duration.
+All organ systems can be affected, and effects may be acute or chronic.
 Organic mercury (e.g. methylmercury contamination in fish): Ingestion most common route, followed by inhalation and dermal exposures.
 Toxicity - can be delayed for weeks and usually involves the central nervous system (e.g. paraesthesia, headaches, ataxia, dysarthria, visual field constriction, blindness, and hearing impairment).
 Inorganic mercury: Ingestion most common route of toxicity.
-Acute toxicity - gastrointestinal symptoms, shock, renal failure, death.
-Chronic toxicity - neurologic, dermatologic, and renal manifestations, including neuropsychiatric disturbances (e.g., memory loss, irritability), gingivostomatitis, discoloration or desquamation of the hands and feet, and hypertension.
+Acute toxicity - neurologic, dermatologic, and renal manifestations, including neuropsychiatric disturbances (e.g., memory loss, irritability), gingivostomatitis, discoloration or desquamation of the hands and feet, and hypertension.
 Elemental mercury: Inhalational most typical route of toxicity.
-Acute toxicity - fever, fatigue, as well as gastrointestinal, respiratory, and central nervous system effects.
-Chronic toxicity-similar to inorganic toxicity ✓ The health care provider making the clinical diagnosis for a suspected, probable, or confirmed case.
+Acute toxicity - fever, fatigue, as well as gastrointestinal, respiratory and central nervous system effects.
+Chronic toxicity - fever, fatigue, as well as gastrointestinal, respiratory and central nervous system The health care provider making the clinical diagnosis for a suspected, probable or confirmed case.
 Clinicians should not wait for laboratory confirmation before notifying.
-OR ✓ Laboratory making the diagnosis, including forensic services.
-A potentially mercury-exposed case being evaluated by healthcare workers or public health officials for mercury poisoning.
-A clinically compatible case with a high index of suspicion for mercury exposure due to the case's history regarding location, source, and time of exposure.
+OR Laboratory making the diagnosis, including forensic services.
+A potentially mercury-exposed case being evaluated by health care workers or public health officials for mercury poisoning.
+A clinically compatible case with a high index of suspicion for mercury exposure due to case's history regarding location, source and time of exposure.
 OR A clinically compatible case with an epidemiologic link to a case with laboratory evidence.
-A clinically compatible illness in a person with a history of exposure and laboratory evidence, i.e. •Organic mercury > ≥10 μg/L in whole blood •Inorganic mercury > ≥10 μg/L in 24hour urine > ≥10 μg/L in whole blood •Elemental mercury > ≥10 μg/L in 24hour urine > ≥10 μg/L in 24hour urine > ≥10 μg/L in whole blood (first few days after exposure only)
+A clinically compatible illness in a person with history of exposure and laboratory evidence, i.e. •Organic mercury $\geq \geq 10 \ \mu g/L$ in whole blood •Inorganic mercury $\geq \geq 10 \ \mu g/L$ in 24hour urine $\geq \geq 10 \ \mu g/L$ in whole blood •Elemental mercury $\geq \geq 10 \ \mu g/L$ in 24hour urine $\geq \geq 10 \ \mu g/L$ in whole blood (first few days after exposure only)